lgbt-foundation/whitepaper/pinkpaper.md

 ### LGBT Token transaction pseudonymity

-As discussed in the token objectives, we want the LGBT Token transactions to be anonymous.
+As discussed in the Token objectives, we want the LGBT Token transactions to be secure, without the risk of personal data being disclosed unintentionally.

 Furthermore, expecting LGBT members to be willing to expose their entire transaction histories on a public blockchain is a level of hyper-transparency that is not currently commonplace.
 For example, one's bank knows one's transaction history, but the history is not known by all stores where the account's linked credit card has been used.